Taylor Swift’s Top 10 Songs For Healing

 That’s right.
 I chose Happiness as the most healing Taylor Swift song from Evermore.

-And I think if this song does anything, it expands our perspective on what happiness can look like:
+And I think if this song does anything, it gives an expansive perspective on what happiness can look like:

 “There’ll be happiness after you.
 There was happiness because of you.
 Both of these things can be true.
 There is happiness.”